 How to Harvest Wet Seeds

-Some seeds are wet because they are inside fleshy fruits.
-Cherries, plums, avocado, mango and almond have a single seed inside, while others, like apples, pears and oranges, have a few more.
-Some like pomegranates, kiwifruit, passion fruit and tomatoes are so full of seeds, they get eaten.
-Even though tomatoes are often considered vegetables, they are actually fruits, as are peppers, eggplants, bitter melons, and cucumbers.
+Some seeds are wet because they're inside fleshy fruits.
+Cherries, plums, avocados, mangoes, and almonds have a single seed inside, while others, like apples, pears, and oranges, have a few more.
+Some, like pomegranates, kiwifruit, passion fruit, and tomatoes, are so full of seeds that they get eaten.
+Even though tomatoes are often considered vegetables, they're actually fruits, as are peppers, eggplants, bitter melons, and cucumbers.

-If you have any fruits or vegetables containing seeds inside that you want to harvest, you should let them stay on the plant/tree until they are ripe.
+If you have any fruits or vegetables containing seeds inside that you want to harvest, let them stay on the plant/tree until they're ripe.

 Step 1: Gather the Fruits

-Seeds for the purpose of planting should be harvested from fruits/vegetables ripened on the plant.
-The seeds inside fruits that are not fully ripe may be immature.
+Only harvest seeds that come from fruits/vegetables ripened on the plant if you plan to plant them in the future.
+The seeds inside fruits that aren't fully ripe may be immature.
 Fallen fruit, even slightly rotting ones, are the best.
-Collect the different types separately.
+Make sure you keep your seeds separate as you collect them.

 Step 2: Separate the Seeds From the Pulp

-• Peaches, plums and cherries may give you fruits true to their parent plants.
+- Peaches, plums and cherries may give you fruits true to their parent plants.
 Allow the fleshy fruit to rot a bit further before you dig out the pits.
-You have to break them with a hammer to get the almond-like seed inside and store in the refrigerator.
+You have to break them with a hammer to get the almond-like seed inside.
+Once you've extracted it, store it in the refrigerator.

 Step 3: Ferment Cucumber and Tomato Seeds

 Not all seeds require this step.
-Passing certain ones, however, like those from the tomato and cucumber families of plants, through a fermentation process makes them sprout faster and increases their germination rate.
-Fermenting is done before cleaning for seeds that need this process.
+However, passing certain seeds like those from the tomato and cucumber families through a fermentation process makes them sprout faster and increases their germination rate.
+For the seeds that need to be fermented, don't wash them until after you've finished this process.

 Check for bubbles in the juice and a scum on top.
 When you see these signs of fermentation, add more water and shake well after closing the bottle.
 Pour out the liquid portion and repeat the process until the seeds are clean and the water is clear.